AaronMargosis/Aaron-Margosis-SysNocturnals-Tools/README.md

 Like the Sysinternals tools, the SysNocturnals tools are entirely free for use.
 Unlike the current Sysinternals tools, the SysNocturnals tools' source code is also available and free for use under terms of the MIT license.

+At the moment, the SysNocturnals binaries are not signed -- I'm working on getting that taken care of.

+While I'm at it, I'm also providing a repository here for binaries and tools that I published on my blogs at Microsoft that are no longer available on their blog platform, including LUA Buglight, and the App Install Recorder scripts.
+See “**SysNocturnals Extras**,” below.

 ## The SysNocturnals tool set

 |Name|Description|